Wantage Road, West Hagbourne, Oxon, Didcot, Oxfordshire, OX11 6DJ

 - Shows featured plot

-Price and availability correct as of 17/08/2018 at 17:55.
+Price and availability correct as of 20/10/2018 at 06:16.
 A management fee may apply, this is plot specific.
-All details should be checked with the Sales Adviser and confirmed with solicitors.
+All details should be checked with the Development Sales Manager and confirmed with solicitors.

 The town has a number of leisure centres.
 Didcot Wave, with its leisure pool, beach area and flumes, gym and sports facilities, and Didcot Leisure Centre where there is a sports hall, squash courts and exercise studio, are both within walking distance of Bradbery Gardens.
 Hadden Hill Golf Club, a beautifully designed 18-hole parkland course, is less than three miles to the east, and the many large open spaces nearby range from formal gardens to the delightful Millennium Woods and the Mowbray Fields Local Nature Reserve.
 For longer walks the Chilterns Area of Outstanding Natural Beauty is just eight miles to the east.